Sienci-Labs/Resources/gsender/gs-classic.md

 During initial setup, you might see a Security Alert window pop up or run into an issue where the browser address isn’t working.
 The most likely issue here is that your inline computer firewall isn’t allowing gSender to communicate to other devices on your network.

 **For Windows:** You should simply see a popup from Windows Firewall or your antivirus software asking for approval to allow gSender to communicate on your home network.
-Please check the box beside “Private networks” and “Public networks”.
+Please check the box beside "Private networks" and "Public networks".
 This should be all that’s needed.

 ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-firewall-windows.jpg){.aligncenter .size-medium}